SomeWeekendReading/someweekendreading.github.io/quotes.md

 in 1798, after the passage of the
 [Alien and Sedition Acts](https://en.wikipedia.org/wiki/Alien_and_sedition_acts)

+"Never believe that anti-Semites are completely unaware of the absurdity of their replies.
+They know that their remarks are frivolous, open to challenge.
+But they are amusing themselves, for it is their adversary who is obliged to use words responsibly, since he believes in words.
+The anti-Semites have the right to play.
+They even like to play with discourse for, by giving ridiculous reasons, they discredit the seriousness of their interlocutors.
+They delight in acting in bad faith, since they seek not to persuade by sound argument but to intimidate and disconcert.
+If you press them too closely, they will abruptly fall silent, loftily indicating by some phrase that the time for argument is past." &mdash; [Jean-Paul Sartre](https://en.wikipedia.org/wiki/Jean-Paul_Sartre); true of the fact-free nihilistic of the right-wing in general, not _just_ anti-Semites.

 "We live in capitalism; its power seems inescapable.
 So did the divine right of kings."
 &mdash; [Ursula K. Le Guin](https://en.wikipedia.org/wiki/Ursula_K._Le_Guin), accepting the National Book Foundation’s Medal for Distinguished Contribution to American Letters